3 August 2026, 12:02

 «Driven Hunt»

-It depicts how wild animals are startled, chased and driven before the guns during a driven hunt, and what this form of hunting means for the animals.
+It depicts how wild animals are startled, chased and driven in front of the guns during a driven hunt, and what this form of hunting means for the animals.

 «When the Dogs Come»